docker/docs/docker-for-windows/faqs.md

 (`read`, `write`, `execute` permissions for `user`, `read` and `execute` for `group`) which is not configurable.

-For workarounds and to learn more, please see [Permissions errors on data directories for shared volumes](troubleshoot.md#permissions-errors-on-data-directories-for-shared-volumes).
+For workarounds and to learn more, see [Permissions errors on data directories for shared volumes](troubleshoot.md#permissions-errors-on-data-directories-for-shared-volumes).